simpleweb/romulus-cli/README.md

 ### After `react-native:base`

+The default `react-native init` now comes with tvOS targets...
+These add un-needed cruft to the project.
+Best plan is to open the XCode project, remove the tvOS targets and then delete the files in the project themselves.

 Add these scripts to your `package.json`, don't overwrite the "start" script that will already exist though.

 ```